szabgab/rust.code-maven.com/pages/rust-update-2024-06-17.md

 ## Rust User Groups

-There are mostly Meetup groups, though not all of them.
+There are mostly Meetup groups in [the list](/user-groups), thoug some use different platforms.
+In some cases the number of members cannot be determined.

+Overall:

 | date       | no. groups | members | change |
 | ---------- | ---------- | ------- | ------ |